Tetralogy of Fallot (TOF)

 or 22q11.2 deletion syndrome (DiGeorge syndrome).
 Most of the time, this heart defect

 What are the symptoms of tetralogy of Fallot?

-Symptoms can occur a bit differently in each child.
-The most common symptom is a blue
+Symptoms can show up a bit differently in each child.
+The most common symptom is a

-color of the skin, lips, and nail beds.
-This may come in sudden spells, called TET
+bluish color of the skin, lips, and nail beds.
+This may come on in sudden spells,

-spells.
-It happens when a baby's blood oxygen level drops quickly.
+called TET spells.
+It happens when blood oxygen level drops quickly.
 During the spell,

 babies may have a hard time breathing.
 They may also be tired and fussy.
 In the most

 The symptoms of TOF may be similar to symptoms caused by other problems.
 Make sure